Spinal Cord Injury: Bowel and Bladder Management

 Introduction

-Imagine one day you are able to walk and take care of your own needs.
+Imagine one day you can walk and take care of your own needs.
 Now, imagine one week later you wake up no longer able to walk, feel anything below your waist, or hold your bowels.

 This is a reality for many people who sustain spinal cord injuries.
 Managing changes in bowel and bladder function is one of many challenges that people with spinal cord injuries and their families or caregivers face.

-This course will provide learners with the knowledge needed to assist patients who have spinal cord injuries with bowel and bladder management to improve the quality of life in this group.
+This course will provide learners with the knowledge needed to assist patients with spinal cord injuries with bowel and bladder management to improve the quality of life in this group.

 Ask yourself...